EdgyGuy19/IMAGI/README.md

 - **Missing environment variables:** Verify you've set `AI_GRADER_ROOT`, `GITHUB_TOKEN`, `AI_GRADER_JARS_DIR`, and either `GRADER_OPENAI_API_KEY` or `GRADER_GEMINI_API_KEY`
 - **After installation:** Remember to restart your terminal to ensure PATH changes take effect
 - **Re-installing:** To reinstall or update dependencies, run `./install.sh` again
+- **WSL considerations:** When using WSL, ensure SSH keys are properly set up and added to the SSH agent in the Linux environment

 #### Java and Compilation Issues
 - **Java compilation failed:** Check that JDK and JAR files are present with correct paths